HimanshuJagga/Walmart-Sales-Performance-Analysis/README.md

 ## 👨‍💻 Author

 - Himanshu Jagga
 - https://www.linkedin.com/in/himanshu-jagga-b08ab6170/

 ---

 ## ⭐️ How to Use This Repository

 1. Clone the repository.
-2. Review `Queries/` folder for all SQL queries.
+2. Open the `Queries/` folder and review all SQL queries.
+3. Use `walmartsales.csv` in your MySQL database to run these queries.
-3. Open `Presentation.pptx` for final insights and visualizations.
+4. Review `Presentation.pptx` for visualizations and key insights.
-4. Review `README.md` for project overview.
+5. Review `README.md` for project overview.

 ---